Skip to content

 Memory Management

-• Events without subscribers are never stored and dropped immediately
+• Events without subscribers are never stored and are dropped immediately.

 Error Handling